Autoformer Volume Control FAQ

 A - It is the reflected load in parallel with the inductive reactance of the autoformer.
 When set for no attenuation, the reflected load is simply whatever follows the volume control in the signal chain.
 However, that load is cut in half (resistance is doubled) for every 3dB of attenuation.
-At -20dB the reflected load is reduced by a factor of 100.
-At -40dB it is reduced by a factor of 10,000 which is 10,000 times the resistance!
+At -20dB the reflected load value is increased by a factor of 100.
+At -40dB it is increased by a factor of 10,000 which is 10,000 times the resistance!

 simplified approach is to determine the desired load taking into consideration

 the lowest frequency of interest and doing a few simple calculations.

 For example: If your source is a CD player with a 50 ohm Z-out and you

 want to adhere to the 1:10 ratio of source to load many suggest all